 A. Course Review & Introduction (16 points total) 1.1 Instructions made clear how to get started and where to find various course components.
 3 1 1.2 Learners are introduced to the purpose and structure of the course.
 3 3 1.3 Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other 2 0 forms of communication are clearly stated.
 1.4 Course and or institutional policies with which the learner is expected to comply are clearly 2 2 stated, or a link to current policies is provided.
 1.5 Minimum technology requirements are clearly stated and instructions for use provided.
-2 2 1.6 Prerequisite knowledge in the discipline and/or any required competencies are clearly stated.
-1 0 1.7 Minimum technical skills expected of the learner are clearly stated.
+2 1 1.6 Prerequisite knowledge in the discipline and/or any required competencies are clearly stated.
+1 1 1.7 Minimum technical skills expected of the learner are clearly stated.
 1 0 1.8 The self-introduction by the instructor is appropriate and is available online.
 1 0 1.9 Learners are asked to introduce themselves to the class.
-1 0 Total (
+1 0 Total 8 3

 - 1.1: Some "Getting Started" components were included.
-The Reviewer would have liked to see a more thorough introduction to the course from the instructor perhaps even a short video introduction, along with details regarding the Blackboard course shell (eg, where to locate content, description of the course navigation components, etc.) This was eluded to under Week #1, but providing this information within the course environment would be very helpful. - 1.2: The purpose and structure for the course was clearly explained in the syllabus. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
+The Reviewer would have liked to see a more thorough introduction to the course from the instructor perhaps even a short video introduction, along with details regarding the Blackboard course shell (eg, where to locate content, description of the course navigation components, etc.). - 1.2: The purpose and structure for the course was clearly explained in the syllabus. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
 Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also consider that slang can be misunderstood or misinterpreted. - Don't use all capital letters when composing your responses as this is considered "shouting" on the Internet and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read your message. - Be respectful of your others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 If you use an acronym it is best to spell out its meaning first, then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
 After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts.